csuwildcat/interoperable-web-development/best-practices/README.md

         }
     </style>
 	````

 	Now, when you move your finger inside the canvas element, it behaves like a mouse pointer.
-This code only tracks 1 finger because IE10/11 maps one finger to simulate a mouse.
+This code only tracks 1 finger because Microsoft Edge maps one finger to simulate a mouse.

 5. Run the application again.
 When it launches, navigate to the postcard page and try signing by using one finger and then two.

 	You will notice that multiple fingers are not supported.
 To support multiple touch points, you can use _Pointer events_, which are intended to abstract any input to a single set of events.
 You will do so in the next step.